python/devguide/triage.rst

 * The proper documentation changes are included
 * The person is listed in ``Misc/ACKS``, either already or the patches add them

-Doing all of this allows core developers and triagers to more quickly look for subtle issues that only people with extensive experience working on Python's code base will notice.
+Doing all of this allows core developers and :ref:`triagers <devrole>` to more quickly look for subtle issues that only people with extensive experience working on Python's code base will notice.

 There is a complete list of `open issues with patches`_, although to make sure that someone has not already done the checklist above as it is possible the